SujithaCostha/VdsC/README.md

 # Vehicle Distribution System
-A menu driven system using C language.
+A menu-driven system using C language for vehicle distribution Company